Table of Contents

 • ClearCache and ValidateFormat: The LM class methods work identically for SLMs, ensuring the models are valid and resources are freed when no longer needed.

-LM-Kit supports a wide range of GGUF-format models from leading providers—such as Phi, Gemma, Llama 3, and Mistral—all accessible via a single interface that streamlines tasks like text generation, embeddings, and code completion.
+LM-Kit supports a wide range of GGUF-format models from leading providers such as Phi, Gemma, Qwen, Llama, and Mistral.
+All models are accessible via a single interface that streamlines tasks like text generation, embeddings, and code completion.
 Through memory-efficient quantization and flexible device configuration, LM-Kit delivers robust performance across edge devices and large-scale deployments alike, simplifying AI workflows for developers.
 Explore our growing repository at https://huggingface.co/lm-kit.

 • Knowledge Distillation: Transferring knowledge from a large teacher model (LLM) to a smaller student model (SLM), preserving core capabilities without the full size.